-- 2 tsp of coriander seeds
+- 2 tsp coriander seeds

-- 2 tsp of cumin seeds
+- 2 tsp cumin seeds

-- 6 cloves of garlic, peeled
+- 6 cloves garlic peeled

-- 1 onion, peeled and roughly chopped
+- 1 onion peeled and roughly chopped

-- 2 tbsp of roughly chopped ginger
+- 2 tbsp ginger peeled and roughly chopped

-- 1 tbsp of ground turmeric
+- 1 tbsp ground turmeric

-- 2 tsp of salt
+- 2 tsp salt

-- 2 tsp of sugar
+- 2 tsp sugar

-- 1½ tbsp of olive oil
+- 1 ½ tbsp olive oil

-- 1 large onion, peeled and roughly chopped
+- 1 large onion peeled and roughly chopped

-- 3 potatoes, peeled and cubed
+- 3 potatoes peeled and cubed

-- 4 carrots, peeled and roughly chopped
+- 4 carrots peeled and roughly chopped

-- 400ml tin of coconut milk
+- 13 oz coconut milk

-- 2 cups of baby spinach leaves
+- 2 cups baby spinach leaves

 - Begin by making the curry paste.
 Place all of the ingredients into a food processor and process until well combined.